Ben McKee: Philanthropy

 In February 2021, McKee pledged to donate $1,000 a day to worthy causes for a year.
 Some of his donations have been to causes that aid Latino families (UndocuFund), that mentor LGBTQIA+ youth (Positive Images), food providers (Redwood Empire Food Bank and Food for Thought), and wildlife rescue (Bird Rescue Center).

+Personal life

+In 2023, McKee married long term partner Mary.
+They have two children together - a daughter, Calliope, born in 2024, and a son, Forrest, born in 2026.